Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Because of the unique ways that students who are blind or low vision learn new concepts and skills, their instruction must be provided by a team of fully qualified professionals who are knowledgeable about the strategies used to accommodate the curriculum for students with complex learning needs.
 TVIs are integral parts of educational teams for all children with blindness or low vision and have a critical role in helping the teachers, related service providers, and classroom staff understand the preferred and supportive sensory learning channels for these children.
 This includes helping design direct instruction and supporting IEP goals developed by other professionals through active consultation and collaboration.

 Therefore, TVIs and O&M instructors must receive thorough training in teacher preparation programs regarding the use of appropriate assessments, how to identify the appropriate learning media for students, and how to provide students with the skills they need to access the curriculum.
-TVIs and O&M instructors also need to receive ongoing disability-specific training in the best practices for identifying the most appropriate learning media and for providing instruction to children with vision disabilities in these areas.
+TVIs and O&M instructors also need to receive ongoing training in the best practices for identifying the most appropriate learning media and for providing instruction in these areas.
 In addition, they must have access to and training in assessment instruments and instructional materials developed for use with children with complex learning needs.

 How Do TVIs and O&Ms Support Instruction in the ECC in Schools?

-Students who have complex needs that include blindness or low vision typically cannot access the instructional materials provided to their fully sighted peers even when assigned to self-contained or center-based classrooms.
-The access solutions, materials, and instructional strategies for these students will need to take into account a complex interaction among visual and additional disabilities.
+Students with complex needs that include blindness or low vision typically cannot access the instructional materials provided to their fully sighted peers, even when assigned to self-contained or center-based classrooms.
 Therefore, assessment, program development, and instruction for these students are most effectively addressed by an educational team where each member contributes their individual expertise to ensure that everyone supporting the student is also supported.

 Assessment